ErickZuniga/edmunds-claude-code/README.md

 ## Author

 Created by Edmund
+Fork by Erick

 ---

-**Note**: This is my personal setup that I've refined over time.
-Commands are optimized for Next.js + Supabase workflows but work great with any modern web stack.
+**Note**: This setup has been adapted for Expo/React Native and Java/Spring Boot workflows.